 Install fog detectors to turn on the fog horns only when visibility falls below a predetermined threshold.

-If possible, plug the foghorn to focus the sound in one direction, and thus minimize noise to the surrounding areas.
+If possible, plug(?) the foghorn to focus the sound in one direction (directional), and thus minimize noise to the surrounding areas.

 Erect a baffling system around the horn.